 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 We call makers for “makers” as their orders make the liquidity in a market.
 Takers are the ones who “take” this liquidity by matching makers’ orders with their own.

-According to the most extensive industry report ever prepared on contract trading average fees, the global average contracts trading taker fee and maker fee was 0.065% for takers and 0.024% for makers.
-Accordingly, MyCoinStory is below average when it comes to contract trading fees.
+According to the most extensive industry report ever prepared on contract trading average fees, the global average contracts trading taker fee and maker fee was 0.0591% for takers and 0.0215% for makers.
+Accordingly, MyCoinStory's rates for takers is above the industry average and the fee for makers is below the average when it comes to contract trading fees.

 MyCoinStory Withdrawal fees

 When withdrawing BTC from the MyCoinStory trading platform, you will have to pay 0.0005 BTC.
 To our knowledge, the only empirical withdrawal fee study that has been made was the one we at Cryptowisser.com made some time back.
-That study showed that the industry average BTC-withdrawal fee was 0.000812 BTC per BTC-withdrawal.
-MyCoinStory's withdrawal fees are 40% lower than that global industry average BTC withdrawal fee.
+That study showed that the industry average BTC-withdrawal fee was 0.00053 BTC per BTC-withdrawal.
+MyCoinStory's withdrawal fees are marginally lower than that global industry average BTC withdrawal fee.

 To summarize, both the trading fees and withdrawal fees charged by this platform are very competitive.